ada-abdul-sumair/todo-application/README.md

 ```

 ## <ins>CI Pipeline</ins> SUMAIR

-- how the CI pipelines were set up

-- snapshots of test suite results
-Pipeline screenshots

-- PR strategies applied
-Trunk-based development

-(make note about cannot merge until reviewed)
-(explain how actions work)

 ### _GitHub Actions_

 GitHub Actions are workflows defined in code, stored alongside the code in a repository.
 GitHub Actions automate the SDLC, from building and testing to deploying.
 They are triggered by events, and executed in GitHub-hosted runners, allowing easy integration with GitHub repositories.
 Likewise, they sit directly in the GitHub Pipeline, dictating what can be merged into the codebase, based on their outcomes.